 In August 2008 we acquired a 100% interest in the Relincho copper project, located in central Chile, through our acquisition of Global Copper Corp. by way of a plan of arrangement.
 A total of 49,100 metres of in-fill drilling was completed on the property in 2008.
 In the third quarter of 2008, a preliminary scoping study was initiated to investigate various development alternatives, to identify potential power and water sources, and to consider access and concentrate transport aspects.
 This study was completed in May 2009.
 There was no drilling and minimal site activity in 2009.
 Further mine engineering optimization studies were started in late 2009 based on a revised block model which included 2008 drilling results.
-The next phase of work will be a pre-feasibility study which is currently planned to commence in the second quarter of 2010.
+A pre-feasibility study commenced in the second quarter of 2010 and is expected to be completed in the third quarter of 2011.

-Galore Creek
+Galore Creek, Canada